Obama vows to 'stand by' Gulf allies amid concern over Iran threat

 "I am reaffirming our iron-clad commitment to the security of our Gulf partners," Obama told a closing news conference at the presidential retreat outside Washington.

-Obama stopped short of offering a formal defense treaty that some Gulf countries had sought.
-Instead he announced more modest measures, including integrating ballistic missile defense systems, beefing up cyber and maritime security, streamlining weapons sales and increasing joint military exercises.
+Obama stopped short of offering a formal defence treaty that some Gulf countries had sought.
+Instead he announced more modest measures, including integrating ballistic missile defence systems, beefing up cyber and maritime security, streamlining weapons sales and increasing joint military exercises.

 But Obama did not go as far as saying the Sunni Arab states had committed to backing the outcome of the talks with Iran, their Shi'ite arch-rival.
 The Saudi foreign minister made clear, in fact, that his government was withholding judgment for now.